Skip to Content

 Can I make softer buns?

 Of course.
-The sesame seeds add classic flavor and appearance, but the buns are delicious either way.
+The sesame seeds add that classic look and a subtle nuttiness, but the buns are delicious plain.
+You could also top them with poppy seeds, everything bagel seasoning, or just leave them bare.

 Are these good for pulled pork sandwiches?